-Condenser Microphones will usually then be placed over the kit to pick up the overall sound of the drumming, including the cymbals.
-These are often used in stereo pairs with one either side of the kit, and then ‘panned’ left and right in the mixer to give the drum kit a stereo ‘image’ – this is so different sounds are happening in the left and right speak/headphones and the listener has a more interesting listening experience.
+To pick up the overall sound of the drumming, including the cymbals, place the condenser microphones over your kid’s drum kit .
+These microphones are often used in stereo pairs on either side of the kit.
+You can pan the two mic left and right in the mixer to give the drum kit a stereo ‘image’.
+This is usually done so different sounds are happening in the left and right speak/headphones.
+This way, it gives the listener a more interesting listening experience.
 (More on panning later)

-For the kick drum, there are a range of microphones designed to pick up the low frequencies created by the drum.
+For the kick drum, there are a range of microphones that you can use to pick up the low frequencies created by the drum.
 The kick mic is usually placed in front of, or just inside a ‘sound hole’ cut in the front skin of the drum.
 Sometimes the front skin can be completely removed to allow a microphone to be placed inside the drum.

 If buying all the mics separately seems daunting, there are a wide range of drum mic sets available online that give a producer the basic starting mics to get a good drum sound.